pennyphp/penny/docs/getting-started.md

 }
 ```

-That's all for now, we really apprecciate feedback.
-If something is wrong with this tutorial please let us know opening an issue or discuss with us on twitter using the [#pennyphp hashtag](https://twitter.com/hashtag/pennyphp?src=hash)
+That's all for now, we really need your feedback to improve Penny.

+**SOCIAL-ALERT:** Feedback is important to us.
+If you want to share your feedback about this document or about Penny, please do it opening an issue or discussing with us on Twitter using the [#pennyphp hashtag](https://twitter.com/hashtag/pennyphp?src=hash)